Events unite people and foster shared experiences.

 There are some things that prevent you from obtaining permission to use roads/public space that needs to be closed these include:

-If it would prevent emergency services from gaining access to stations, depots, other key roads or to local businesses.
+• If it would prevent emergency services from gaining access to stations, depots, other key roads or local businesses.

 Make contact with the local authorities